BSO

 - Although Ginsberg was so famous that to this day he is the only modern poet that most Americans can recognize from a photograph, this book says Ginsberg was secretly jealous of the fame of rock stars and wished he could be one himself.
 He also apparently had a lot more private (non-sexual) interaction with Bob Dylan than was previously known.

 Incidentally, when I told Springfield Republican columnist and Dylan obsessive Tom Shea (above) that I was reading this book, he told me a bit of local Ginsberg lore that I hadn't known.
 Apparently just after Ginsberg's death, Dylan played at Smith College in Northampton and dedicated the song "Don't Think Twice" to his old friend.
 Shea also reminded me that Ginsberg appeared onstage at the Springfield Civic Center in 1975 playing finger cymbals during the all-star encore for Dylan's "Rolling Thunder" tour.
+I was at that show and recall spotting Ginsberg standing on stage.
 Here is a picture of Dylan and Ginsberg at the grave of Kerouac in Lowell, Massachusetts taken the day before the Springfield show.

 Old Pine Point

 Speaking of local history, here's some pictures of the Pine Point section of Springfield that people have sent me.
-Here is the late Yolly Nahorniak in 2008.
+Here is the late Yolly Nahorniak on Boston Road in 2008.

 This is State Street just before you get to Saint Michael's Cemetery, where the road splits into Berkshire and Boston Road.
-A large and ancient pine tree once stood at that fork in the road, but not in the lifetime of anyone now living.
+The neighborhood gets its name from a huge, ancient pine tree that once stood at that fork in the road, but not in the lifetime of anyone now living.
 The date of the photograph is unknown.
 I believe both of those structures shown in the picture are still standing, one is a gravestone seller (as it apparently was back then) and the other in recent years was a car lot.
 Dig the trolley tracks.

 An undated photo of a cemetery worker in Saint Michael's.